LordMartron94/Blaze/README.md

 Operations performed element-by-element across multiple vectors or matrices.

+**Important:** Element-wise operations perform operations on corresponding elements at the same position.
+For example, element-wise matrix multiplication multiplies `A[i,j] * B[i,j]` for each position.
+This is different from standard matrix multiplication (see `blaze/structure`).

 **Vector Operations:**
 - `BlazeElementWiseVectorAddF32` / `BlazeElementWiseVectorAddF64` - Element-wise addition
 - `BlazeElementWiseVectorSubtractF32` / `BlazeElementWiseVectorSubtractF64` - Element-wise subtraction